henrylawson/henrylawson.net/website/_posts/2015-02-01-book-review-breakthrough-rapid-reading.markdown

 was a great read. **Reading is a skill that if you invest in and learn well, will pay you back many times over**.
-What I have found most beneficial from investing in my reading is that my massive list of articles and books I'd like to read no longer feel unsurmountable.
+What I have found most beneficial from investing in my reading is that my massive list of articles and books I'd like to read no longer feel insurmountable.
 I now have the skills to get through that list in a reasonable time.
 And as experience from the last few months has proven to me, it has really helped.